-Perhaps multiple zero-bound, New Keynesian equilibria with passive fiscal policy, as illustrated in the left-hand equilibrium of figure 5, can be ruled out by additional equilibrium-selection rules.
+Perhaps multiple zero-bound new-Keynesian equilibria with passive fiscal policy, as illustrated in the left hand equilibrium of Figure 5, can be ruled out by additional equilibrium-selection rules.

 Adding some concept of "learnability" to select equilibria is a popular choice.
-McCallum (2009a, 2009b) claims that applying the e-stability concept in Evans and Honkapohja (2001) to this situation, the active, right-hand equilibrium of figure 5 is learnable, while the left-hand, passive equilibrium and the multiple equilibria leading to it, are not.
+McCallum (2009a) (also McCallum (2009b)) claims that applying the e-stability concept in Evans and Honkapohja (2001) to this situation, the active, right hand equilibrium of Figure 5 is learnable, while the left hand "passive" equilibrium and the multiple equilibria leading to it are not.

 Cochrane (2009) disagrees, and argues that learnability leads exactly to the opposite conclusion.
 The parameter φ and monetary policy shock are not identified from macroeconomic data in the active equilibrium.
 The policy rule represents an off-equilibrium threat not measurable from data in an equilibrium.
 There is no way for a child, observing that eating spinach is always followed by dessert, to learn if not eating spinach would be followed by no dessert.
 However, in the stable passive money equilibrium, $\phi < 1$ is measurable.
-(See also Cochrane 2011a, pp. 2-6 for an extended discussion of additional learnability concepts and their ability to prune equilibria.)
+(See also Cochrane (2011a) p.
+2-6 for an extended discussion of additional learnability concepts and their ability to prune equilibria.)

 That debate concerns whether an individual, waking up in a rational expectations equilibrium, can learn the parameters of that equilibrium, enough to form the proper expectations for his or her own behavior.
-Christiano, Eichenbaum, and Johannsen (2016) explore a different concept of learning, whether if all people in an economy learn, the resulting equilibrium approaches rational expectations, and if so, which rational expectations equilibrium.
-Like McCallum, they conclude that the active, right-hand equilibrium is learnable, and that the passive, zerobound equilibrium, and multiple equilibria leading to it, are not.
+Christiano, Eichenbaum, and Johannsen (2016) explore a different concept of learning, whether if all people in an economy learn, the resulting equilibrium approaches rational expectations and if so which rational expectations equilibrium.
+Like Mc-Callum, they conclude that the active, right-hand, equilibrium is learnable, and that the passive zero bound equilibrium, and multiple equilibria leading to it, are not.
 Likewise, García-Schmidt and Woodford (2015) advocate a concept of convergence to rational expectations that they call "reflective" equilibrium, and claim that active-money equilibria are the limits of such reflective equilibria, and passive-money equilibria are not.

-This is not the place for a long analysis, but this view has two problems for the point at hand-whether passive-fiscal New Keynesian models predicted more volatile inflation during the long period of nearzero rates.
+This is not the place for a long analysis, but this view has two problems for the point at hand-whether passive-fiscal new-Keynesian models predicted more volatile inflation during the long period of near-zero rates.
 First, the argument is too strong.
-If the left-most, zero-bound equilibria simply cannot happen, then what do we make of these long stretches at zero interest rates?
-The only hope, it seems, is to pair this view with the above view that we were not really at the zero bound because everyone expected the economy to jump back to a comfortably active region in no more than a year or so, and the appearance of a zero bound is just a sequence of bad shocks.
+If the left-most, zero-bound, equilibria simply cannot happen, then what do we make of these long stretches at zero interest rates?
+The only hope, it seems, is to pair this view with the above view that we weren't really at the zero bound, because everyone expected the economy to jump back to a comfortably active region in no more than a year or so, and the appearance of a zero bound is just a sequence of bad shocks.
 As above, García-Schmidt and Woodford (2015) are explicit on this point.
 Second, if multiple equilibria under passive policy cannot occur, that conclusion is true of the 1970s as well as the 2010s.
-We must again throw out Clarida et al. (2000), Benhabib et al. (2002), and related literature.
+We must again throw out Clarida, Galí, and Gertler (2000), Benhabib, Schmitt-Grohé, and Uribe (2002) and related literature.